petrspelos/Amnesia-code-standard/README.md

-# An open standard for Amnesia: The Dark Descent custom stories
+# Amnesia: The Dark Descent custom stories
+## Open content standard
 Anyone is free to follow this standard.

 **Quick selection:**